Purple Martin Info & Management

 See the above statement about raccoons and snakes.
 Predation can cause total abandonment of a colony, forcing the landlord to start over in their attempts to attract martins.

 Hawks and owls can also be an issue for martins at established sites.
 Torn-off house doors or torn entrance holes to gourds can be a sign of owl issues.
 Sharp-shinned and Cooper's hawks specialize in eating birds and can attack martin colonies.
 Consider putting wire caging around the housing to protect from hawks and owls.
+Put decoys around colony sites to deflect hawk attacks, and rotate them regularly.
 Here is a photo of hawk/owl caging around a house (click to enlarge):

 In this case, the wire cage is mounted to the top of the pole so that when the housing is lowered for maintenance, the cage is out of the way.